why fighting this hampshire police case is important for all whistleblowers

-No allowance had been made for Mr Gary Self the barrister for Hampshire police manipulating the proceedings by drip feeding new witnesses and documents which should have previously been disclosed, my disability or my condition deteriorating.
+No allowance had been made for Mr Gary Self the barrister for Hampshire police manipulating the proceedings by drip feeding new witnesses and documents which should have previously been disclosed, or my condition deteriorating during the proceedings.

-Mr Gary Self although representing Hampshire police is also a Part Time Employment Tribunal Judge.
+Mr Self although representing Hampshire police is also a Part Time Employment Tribunal Judge.

 There was a failure to ensure reasonable adjustments were adhered to which resulted in an extended working day.
 The effect of this was that reasonable adjustments were non-existent and my condition deteriorated as the hearing progressed.

-The Judgment failed to mention significant parts of the hearing where I broke down and had to leave the hearing, being unable to continue on another day due to additional medication affecting me and my wife also walking out in tears on one occasion.
+The Judgment failed to mention significant parts of the hearing, at one stage I broke down and had to leave the hearing, being unable to continue on another day due to additional medication affecting me and my wife also walking out in tears on one occasion.

 On one occasion I was too ill to drive my vehicle away from the Employment Tribunal.
 The Tribunal Judge excessively involved himself in cross examining witnesses before I had an opportunity to do so.

 This commenced with the very first witness who was Chief Constable Paul Kernaghan and resulted in distraction, my line of questioning being interfered with and being unable to cross examine Mr Kernaghan on relevant documents.

 The Judge’s excessive involvement in either cross examining witnesses or asking questions when the witnesses were giving evidence in chief resulted in my also being unable to present my case properly or fully.